Moha143/capstone-cs50-Library-MS/README.md

 - `requirements.txt` - list of Python packages that need to be installed

 ### How to run the application.

-There are 7 models for the web application's database. pip install -r requirements.txt
 1. Ensure that you have all of the necessary Python packages (see requirements.txt)
     ```
     pip install -r requirements.txt